TrueBlocks/trueblocks-giveth/README.md

 Available Commands:
-  data        Various routines to download and manipulate the data help        Help about any command projects    Produces data related to the projects including addresses.tsv rounds      Print information about the rounds summarize   Summarizes and combines data by type and time period (i.e. rounds) summary     Provide statisical information about the data
+  data        Various routines to download and manipulate the data projects    Produces data related to the projects including addresses.tsv rounds      Print information about the rounds summarize   Summarizes and combines data by type and time period (i.e. rounds)

 Flags:
   -r, --round uint   Limits the list of rounds to a single round